mhhollomon/codevamping-blog/content/post/working-on-a-remote-vm.md

 ### Step 4 - World Dominance

-My ISP provides a route/modem that automatically does NATing.
+My ISP provides a router/modem that automatically does NATing.
 So, all the boxes on the inside have private IPs that can't be seen from the outside.

-After a bit of research, I discovered that my ISP allows me to define prot forwarding rules in the router.
-So, I could set it up so that, say, port 42 on the external IP routes to port 42 of the win10 box or the VirtualBox vm.
+After a bit of research, I discovered that my ISP allows me to define port forwarding rules in the router.
+So, I could set it up so that, say, port 42 on the external IP routes to port 42 of the Win10 box or the VirtualBox VM.

-Lets go directly for the goal and try to talk to the VB vm.
+Lets go directly for the goal and try to talk to the VB VM.

-So, lets pick at port (2121 for this discussion) and do the following.
+So, lets pick a port (2121 for this discussion) and do the following.

 First define the port forward rule (however you need to do that with your ISP).